Samuel Drewry

 The soldiers captured by the Americans in the Saratoga battles were released and returned to Sorel in 1780 and 1781.

 1777 is effectively the end of the American Revolution, though the war does not formally finish until the Treaty of Paris in 1783.
 We do not know whether Samuel was already in Sorel in December 1777.
-Perhaps he arrived then with Nathaniel Day to replace Fleetwood Parkhurst who is listed as Deputy Commissary General for Sorel, and is reported to have "accompanied Burgoyne on his march southward".
-We do not know how long Samuel stayed in Sorel.
+Perhaps he arrived then to replace some of the staff who went with Fleetwood Parkhurst, Deputy Commissary General for Sorel, who "accompanied Burgoyne on his march southward".

 (For a good overview of the work involved in provisionng the army, see 'The Organization of the British Army in the American Revolution'.)